ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 *Paper trading* happens in realtime, is very realistic and can feel much like real trading.
 I highly recommend that beginners start with paper trading.
 It's a great way to start building your experience in the market.
 I have built software called [Market Wizard](http://market-wizard.com.au/) to do paper trading, so please check it out if paper trading interests you.

-Unfortunately paper trading is very slow.
+Unfortunately, paper trading is very slow.
 It happens in realtime, which means that if you are simulating a medium- to long-term trading strategy it would take months if not years to yield results.

 > Paper trading is easy and realistic.
 It's a good starting point, but is also very slow.

 This is where *backtesting* comes to our rescue.
 It's called *back*testing because it tests a trading strategy on historical data.
-It's going *back*wards in time to find out what would have happened if you had executed your strategy in the real market in the past.
+It's going *back*ward in time to find out what would have happened if you had executed your strategy in the real market in the past.

 It's more complicated than paper trading and you are going to need some programming skills to do it.
 Backtesting wins though because it delivers results very quickly.
-Through backtesting we can simulate our strategy and analyze the results just as quickly as our computer program can process all the data.
+Through backtesting, we can simulate our strategy and analyze the results just as quickly as our computer program can process all the data.
 Having optimized code and a fast computer will help here, but anyway you look at it - backtesting delivers results very quickly compared to paper trading.

 A short and simple backtest will take minutes.
 More complex strategies, bigger markets and more data increase the amount of time required.
 But we are still talking about having a result in hours or days, rather than in weeks, months or even years.